Physical and Analytical Electrochemistry Division Max Bredig Award in Molten Salt and Ionic Liquid Chemistry

 About Max Bredig

 Max Albrecht Bredig was a physical chemist who studied the polymorphism of Ca2SiO4.
-He was an Associate Director of the Chemistry Division at Oak Ridge National Laboratory and an expert in the chemistry of molten salts and chemistry of the solid state, especially high temperature and crystal chemistry.
+He was an Associate Director of the Chemistry Division at Oak Ridge National Laboratory and expert in the chemistry of molten salts and chemistry of the solid state, especially high temperature and crystal chemistry.
 The mineral called Bredigite is named after him.

 Recipients